RAID 0 Data Recovery Step-By-Step

 RAID 0 and member disk failure

 What if the NAS unit works and the connectivity is great, but the NAS does not see the disks or reports the knock-out of disks?
-This could be the real problem, which means complete data loss.
+This could be a real problem, which means complete data loss.
 If you use RAID 0 and lose one drive in the array, you lose everything.

 RAID 0 failures without the loss of the member disks